-MelMagic™ is an exciting synergistic formula combining calming effects of Lemon Balm, Ashwagandha, Magnesium, Vit B6, Melatonin and Asia’s most well used anti-insomnia herb Jujuba Date Seed & (Ziziphus).
+MelMagic™ is an exciting synergistic formula combining calming effects of Lemon Balm, Ashwagandha, Magnesium, Melatonin and Asia’s most well used anti-insomnia herb Jujuba Date Seed & (Ziziphus).
 It now comes in 10mg & 20mg Vegan 500mg capsule versions.

 See here for MelMagic HD (100mg)